StewartONeill/LRG_PROJECT_1/README.txt

 The BED file save location defaults to the current directory.
 If another save location is preferred this can be specified using the --outpath parameter as follows:

-1) python LRG_Exon_Parser.py --file FILEPATH --outpath OUTPATH
+1) python Exon_Parsing.py --file FILEPATH --outpath OUTPATH
-2) python LRG_Exon_Parser.py --lrg_no X --outpath OUTPATH
+2) python Exon_Parsing.py --lrg_no X --outpath OUTPATH

+TESTING

+Running of the test suite requires the use of the pytest module by the user.
+A test is executable from the terminal as follows:

+1) pytest

+This command will execute the file 'test_EXon_Parsing.py', within which 8 tests are carried out upon Exon_Parsing.py.
+If any errors are present, the specific failed test and associated error will be printed to the terminal.
+Likewise, if no errors are present and all tests pass, a summary will be printed to the terminal.

 SUPPORT